kyle-silver/lear/readme.md

 $ cargo install lear
 ```

+Windows and linux users, currently `cargo install` is the only way to guarantee a cross-platform installation.
+Please open an issue if you want to see your platform supported!

 ## Contributing

 If you would like to contribute to this tool, please open an issue or submit a pull request